CONDUCT PROCESS ROLES

 Student Conduct

 The vice president for Student Life is the individual designated to be responsible for the enforcement of College regulations and for making interpretive decisions regarding College regulations.
 The vice president for Student Life is authorized to designate all or part of this responsibility to such other persons as she/he deems appropriate.
 The vice president or designee is empowered to receive information regarding alleged violations of College policy and public laws and to undertake investigations necessary to determine the extent of a respondent’s participation in those violations.
-The vice president or designee also may refer information regarding alleged violations to the Office of Public Safety or the Title IX coordinator and may refer any violation to the Faculty Committee on Student Conduct for adjudication.
-The vice president has assigned responsibility for the supervision and coordination of the student conduct program to the interim dean of students and has designated certain College officials as student conduct case administrators for all allegations of code violations except those related to the Academic Integrity Policy.
+The vice president or designee also may refer information regarding alleged violations to the Office of Public Safety or the Title IX coordinator and may refer any violation to the Student Conduct Board for adjudication.
+The vice president has assigned responsibility for the supervision and coordination of the student conduct program to the dean of students and has designated certain College officials as student conduct case administrators for all allegations of code violations except those related to the Academic Integrity Policy.

 Student Conduct Board